Role: Primary Designer on Personal Project

 History - if a user doesn’t use any of these methods, he/she can try to dig through their history (which tabs have made extremely difficult to navigate through)

 Search - a user could try and piece together a Facebook or Google search based on memory that may lead to the article they are looking for

 The overarching issue with the first five of these requires the foresight that a given article will be important and involve the manual effort of logging those articles deemed "important."
 If this logging process doesn't occur for any reason, the article may be lost.

 Principles for a Solution

-No foresight needed - a solution would automatically log articles, so the user wouldn’t have to determine what is important or not
+No foresight needed - a solution would automatically log articles

-Search - someone will always have keywords for what they are searching for and an effective search would be the easiest way to find an article they are looking for.
+Search - an effective search would be the easiest way to find an article someone is looking for

 Browser Extension and web app - this would be the most straightforward way for background gathering of data to occur and displaying it in an easy-to-navigate manner

-Redesigning browsing history - the way that browsing history is presented has largely been the same - just one big list with a bunch of times.
-Despite the commonness of various tabs (and how they interweave in and out of browsing histories), there is no part of browsing history that shows that idea, making it difficult to understand the path you may have taken to get to a given page, or pretty much anything of value from your browsing history other than figuring out individual pages.
-As in, there should be history showing different threads of discovery.
+Redesigning browsing history - the way that browsing history is presented has largely been the same since the beginning of the internet — just one big list with a bunch of times.
+Despite the commonness of various tabs (and how they interweave in and out of browsing histories), there is no part of browsing history that shows that idea, making it difficult to understand the path you may have taken to get to a given page.
+If browser history were to include timelines of different tabs, users would be able to understand their past more clearly.

 I’m going to focus on a browser extension and webapp, due to technical constraints and concerns about user privacy and the fact that redesigning browsing history would require users to share their entire browsing history.